-There are four fundamental ways to obtain U.S. citizenship: citizenship by birth in the U.S., citizenship through derivation, citizenship through acquisition, and citizenship through naturalization.
+In all, there are four fundamental ways to become a U.S. citizen: citizenship by birth in the U.S., citizenship through derivation, citizenship through acquisition, and citizenship through naturalization.
 Most immigrants in the United States become citizens through the naturalization process.
-An average of almost one million permanent residents apply for naturalization each year.
+In fact, an average of almost one million permanent residents apply for naturalization each year.

 Citizenship through Birth

 Under United States law, any person born within the United States (including the territories of Puerto Rico, Guam, the U.S. Virgin Islands, and the Northern Mariana Islands) is automatically granted U.S. citizenship.
+There is an exemption for children of parents who are foreign diplomats or members of a sovereign Native American tribe.
 The Fourteenth Amendment to the U.S. Constitution states that:

 Citizenship through Acquisition